 Notice that Paul speaks not only about the primacy of the Holy Scriptures, but that Timothy learned from those he knew and trusted – individuals who, I am sure, were grounded in the Scripture.

 We can learn a lot from books about the Bible.
 I have a huge library!
 But there is a difference between books that are grounded in the author’s serious study of the Bible -AND- books that are grounded in the author’s experience or a superficial consideration of the Bible.
 Be discerning.

 Again, I am not dissing all “experience” books or fiction books.
-But it becomes a problem when that is the majority of what we read, to the neglect of Bible study and reading books of substance about the Bible.
+But it becomes a problem when that is the majority of what we read, to the neglect of Bible reading, Bible study, and reading books of substance about the Bible.

 Are you primarily reading books that entertain you?

 There is a time to be entertained but not all the time.

 For thoughtful books about the Christian faith, by those well-grounded in the Scripture, some authors I recommend: AW Tozer, Jerry Bridges, John Stott, JI Packer, NT Wright, Randy Alcorn.
 And in this post I suggest some basic books to help you study the Bible for yourself: A basic Christian home library.

 → If you found this post helpful, consider sharing it.
 Click below.
 Thanks!

 When It Comes to Book-Reading, Let’s Raise the Bar and Expand Our Minds

 “If we always put the cookies on the lower shelf, young people (and older people too) won’t learn to reach for anything higher.
 We popularize everything, and as a result, books and Bible studies and discussions of substance are becoming progressively unpopular.”